wp-plugins/church-admin/readme.txt

 1. Upload the `church_admin` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Place [church_admin type=address-list] on the page you want the address book displayed.
+3. Place [church_admin type=address-list member_type_id=# map=1] on the page you want the address book displayed, member_type=1 for members, map=1 toshow map for geocoded addresses.
 4. Place [church_admin type=small-groups-list] on the page you want the small group list displayed
 5. Place [church_admin type=small-groups] on the page you want the list of small groups and their members displayed
 6. Place [church_admin type=rota] on the page you want the rota displayed
 7. Place [church_admin type=calendar category=# weeks=#] on the page you want a page per month calendar displayed
 8. Place [church_admin type=calendar-list] on the page you want a agenda view calendar - option category and weeks options pastable from category admin page
-9. Place [church_admin type=rolling-average] on the page you want a rolling average attendance graph 10.Place [church_admin type=monthly-average] on the page you want a monthly average attendance graph
+9. There is a calendar widget with customisable title, how many events you want to show and an option for it to look like a post-it note
-11. There is a calendar widget with customisable title, how many events you want to show and an option for it to look like a post-it note
+10. Place [church_admin_map member_type_id=#] to show a map of colour coded small groups - need to set a service venue first to centre map and geolocate addresses by editing them.

-We recommend password protecting the pages - if it is password protected a link is provided to logout
+We recommend password protecting the pages - if it is password protected.
+A link is provided to logout

 == Frequently Asked Questions ==